Midnighttigger/MT-Fusion-Converter/readme.md

 # Legal Stuff
 The license I have there +
-People may use the converter for converting without needing to give credit.
+People may use the converter for converting without needing to give credit or follow the license I have.